ipfs/team-mgmt/README.md

 ## Working Hours

-To maximize feedback during a sprint, we've picked a set of "working hours" during which we can overlap.
+As the IPFS team is all over the world, we've picked a set of "working hours" during which we can overlap.
 The hours are:

 ```
 16:00-19:00 Z/UTC daily or